CentOS 7 Package Manager - Install .NET Core

 - Install the .NET Core 2.1 runtime:

-If the package combination doesn't work, it's not available.
+If the package-version combination doesn't work, it's not available.
 For example, there isn't an ASP.NET Core SDK, the SDK components are included with the .NET Core SDK.
 The value

 aspnetcore-sdk-2.2 is incorrect and should be